rubensodhi/SignBot---Indian-Sign-Language-Recognition-integrated-with-live-chat-session/README.md

    - **Create DS One Hand**: Create dataset for one-handed signs
    - **Create DS Two Hand**: Create dataset for two-handed signs
    - **Predict Signs**: Start real-time sign recognition

+## Network Communication

+The application supports real-time communication between two computers:

+1. Both computers must be running the application
+2. One computer acts as the server (automatically configured)
+3. The other computer connects as a client
+4. Sign language gestures detected on one computer are transmitted to the other
+5. Default ports used:
+   - Server: 3050
+   - Client: 4050

+Note: Both computers must be on the same network or have proper network connectivity between them.

 ## Sign Recognition Support